onep1xel/TheAccessAgency/content/about-services.md

     Ryan is a creative director, an avid traveller, and wheelchair user.
     He started writing about access in tourism in 2018 through his blog [***Freewheel Weekends***](http://www.freewheelweekends.com.au "Visit Freewheel Weekends").

-    His design career has spanned 25 years working as a designer and communication consultant for Ford, Australia Post, Jetstar, and many other organisations.
+    His design career has spanned 25 years working as a designer and communication consultant for Qantas, STA Travel, TFE Hotels, Jetstar, Visit Ballarat, Virgin Australia,  and many other organisations.
     As a qualified access consultant, he understands and advocates for universal access and as a designer he loves to create innovative, elegant solutions.
     He also makes a mean café late and is fond of birds.

-    Our roster of professionals in communications strategy, marketing, design, videography are available to provide insight and advice.

 - block: images